After two killings and disorder, National hails ‘continuing drop in crime’ in KāpitiBy Alan Tristram

 ‘Great’ News, says Parata

 “This is great news.
-National has been focusing resources on frontline policing and crime prevention, and now we’re seeing another drop in crime.”
+National has been focusing resources formulated with the criminal defense lawyers help on the frontline policing and crime prevention, and now we’re seeing another drop in crime.”
+There are attorneys that can reduce your sentence and make sure you serve less time, follow the link here to find out more.

 Ms Parata continues: “They reflect the hard work of our local police, as well as National’s commitment to tackle crime and make our families safer in their homes and communities.